drvinceknight/pfm/docs/meetings/week_01/pre/index.rst

 - Obtaining conjectures;
 - Implementing tools.

+Also, playing games, (possible show pong demo from week 11).

+Hand out copies of `<vknight.org/cfm/other/concepts/>`_.
+Ask students to read through the document and discuss one of the code examples with a neighbour.
+Tell them to not worry if they cannot, over the next few weeks we will spend time reading this document and understanding it.

 Explain that we will now start to look at the course site:

 - Show the lab sheets: mention Jupyter.
+- Discuss list of topics
 - Show the documentation.
 - Show the teaching philosophy.
 - Mention class recording.